The Program

 • Being wrong and making mistakes is a natural part of learning and exploration.
 Discovering flaws in one’s thinking is not punished and recognized as a point of learning.
 Students should not associate learning with pain, fear, and judgement.

-In our experience working with engineers and researchers, we've found that people's self-directed learning experiences were much better indicators of technical skill, critical thinking, and productivity than school credentials.
-Most of our current school systems are based on a factory-output model of delivering structured pre-defined curriculums.
+In our experience working with engineers and researchers, we've found that people's self-directed learning experiences were much better indicators of creativity, critical thinking, and productivity than school credentials.
+Most of our current school systems are based on a factory model of delivering structured pre-defined curriculums.
 They rarely afford students the opportunities to learn via asking self-driven questions and to think through to an answer at their own pace.
-Students simply are not trained to learn independently.
+Students simply are not encouraged nor trained to learn independently.
+Often, due to the punishment-based incentive structures, students develop negative relationship with learnings.
 Upon graduation, they experience the reality shock of lacking the skills to deal with the real world, which is dynamic and full of uncertainty.
 Predictably, students suffer huge cognitive dissonance and often feel lost.

-With the summer program, we hope to show students that they are more capable than they think, that the dynamism and uncertainty of our world makes it interesting, and that they have the agency to drive their own education to make themselves successful.
+With the Advisory Program, we hope to show students that they are more capable than they think, that the dynamism and uncertainties of our world makes it interesting, and that they have the agency to drive their own education to make themselves successful.

 How do I know if a student would be a good fit?

-The Divepod summer program is primarily designed for students in high school or college/university.
-It's great for high school students who want something more dynamic than a fixed curriculum course.
-Students who are already enrolled in a college/university program, especially in a non-technical field, will find this program useful in developing their computer science skillsets.
+The Divepod Advisory program is currently designed for students in high school or college/university.
+It's great for those who want something more dynamic and tailored than a fixed curriculum course.
+Students who are already enrolled in a college/university program, especially in a non-technical field, will find this program useful in developing their computer science skillsets for applications in other domains.
 Overall, a student would be a good fit if they have an interest to drive their own education, particularly:

 • Students who are curious about how computers work and what these technologies can do.
 These interests may include non-technical skills that are important for technologists, such as building teams/communities, managing conflicts, and how to communicate and persuade.